logicmoo/logicmoo_workspace/swish/2dWord.md

 You need to declare these as ```events``` as usual.
 See examples ```life\_lazyGUI.pl``` and ```badlight\_user.pl```.
 X and Y are pixel coordinates in the whole scene.

+Alt-clicking the scene pauses/resumes the LPS program execution, allowing the user (for example) to perform other clicks to appear as events in the next cycle.
+Notice that LPS cycle time is suspended, but not real time.